Policy C – Committees

 Seven including president elect as chair, immediate past president, one active past president and four members at-large.
 All members are appointed by the president with approval of Board of Directors at their August meeting.
 There is no vice chair.

 Restrictions: Must be a REALTOR® member.
 All committee meetings will be restricted to committee members and appropriate staff unless otherwise permitted by the chair.
+No member of the Certifying and Recruiting Committee may run for an officer or director position.
+(9/2019)

 - Prior to their first meeting, committee members shall perform a review of current candidate application forms, board position descriptions and requirements to serve, directing staff to edit as needed.
 They will also review a list of active members eligible for director positions for the purpose of encouraging these members to apply.
-Committee members will also review the current timelines and scheduled communications to members in regards to the application and election process, ensuring timelines are in accordance with Bylaws and membership is well informed of the opportunities to apply if eligible, and how to exercise their right to vote.
+Committee members will also review the current timelines and scheduled communications to members in regard to the application and election process, ensuring timelines are in accordance with Bylaws and membership is well informed of the opportunities to apply if eligible, and how to exercise their right to vote.

 - Select at least one candidate for each office, and at least one candidate for each place to be filled on the Board of Directors, with the exception of the Tourism Bureau Director position, for which at least the number of candidates required by the Dare County Commissioners shall be selected.
 (7/2011)

-– September, Week Two: Candidate application forms and position descriptions are sent out to the full membership, and also individually to eligible members.
+– September, Week Two: Candidate application forms and position descriptions are sent out to the full membership, and individually to eligible members.

 – October, Week One: Candidate application forms will be due no later than the first week of October.